Green News & Opinion

 If you’ll pardon the pun, there’s no doubt there will be plenty of fuming legal debates that go on once the idea of plain packaging of cigarettes moves beyond an idea and into everyday New Zealand life.
 Intellectual property lawyers like myself are moved to ponder questions such ... keep reading

-Written by Sébastien Aymeric this month, about Consumerism, Corporate Social Responsibility, Design, Health, Intellectual Property, Law (1 comment)
+Written by Sébastien Aymeric in May, about Consumerism, Corporate Social Responsibility, Design, Health, Intellectual Property, Law (1 comment)

 Government Bid to Criminalise Sea Protests Is Against International Law, says Legal Advice